 Homemade Mayonnaise Recipe | Vegetable Dip – vegan, soy-free, nut-free

 1/2 cup nuts or seeds (sunflower and pumpkin both work great.
 Soaked & dehydrated is best.* You can use nuts as well, if tolerated.)

 1/4 cup water

-3 Tbsp apple cider vinegar or organic lemon juice (You may substitute 1 tsp vitamin C crystals.)
+3 Tbsp apple cider vinegar (or substitute organic lemon juice 1 tsp vitamin C crystals.)

 2 Tbsp oil (I recommend olive)